cchitsiang/awesome-stars/topics.md

 - [joelgriffith/navalia](https://github.com/joelgriffith/navalia) - A bullet-proof, fast, and reliable headless browser API
 - [letsvalidate/api](https://github.com/letsvalidate/api) - API that uncovers the technologies used on websites and generates thumbnail from screenshot of website
 - [raindropio/extensions](https://github.com/raindropio/extensions) - Source code of Raindrop.io browser extension (Chrome, Firefox, Opera)
-- [seleniumbase/SeleniumBase](https://github.com/seleniumbase/SeleniumBase) - A framework for modern web testing with Selenium, Python, and pytest. ✔️
+- [seleniumbase/SeleniumBase](https://github.com/seleniumbase/SeleniumBase) - A framework for browser automation and testing with Selenium, Python, and pytest.
+Advanced features include: a dashboard, a recorder for generating tests, and more.
 - [segmentio/nightmare](https://github.com/segmentio/nightmare) - A high-level browser automation library.
 - [nieweidong/fetool](https://github.com/nieweidong/fetool) - 大前端的瑞士军刀，只记录有用的。
 - [janraasch/tab-ahead](https://github.com/janraasch/tab-ahead) - Web Browser Extension that helps you to quickly find open tabs by title and URL.